rwxrob/zet/20210813215529/README.md

-# Q: Do you have a favorite OS?
+# Do You Have a Favorite OS?

 📺 <https://youtu.be/A4O0ECKmZcs>